andgitisaac/telenav-spellChecker/README.md

 This is going to be useful when we try to access the API from front end (React).

-## APIs
+### APIs
 For backend, go to src/demo to run the Django application in order to test the endpoints:
 `python manage.py runserver`

-After you see the log showing our server is up and running, go to the browser and access http://localhost:8000/home/
+After you see the log showing our server is up and running, go to the browser and access http://localhost:8000/home/history/, http://localhost:8000/home/add_query/ and http://localhost:8000/home/search/.

 For frontend, go to home-fe and run:
 `npm start --prefix src/demo/home-fe`